 Rabbit tales at the National Museum

-An early call by the National Museum for responses to objects from the Museum’s collection of rabbit-related objects resulted in tales ranging from the intriguing and illuminating to the arguably ‘tall’.
-And now we’re asking for you to share your story.
+A call by the National Museum for responses to objects from the Museum’s collection of rabbit-related objects resulted in tales ranging from the intriguing and illuminating to the arguably ‘tall’.

 Over the three days of the show, many people came forward with rabbit memories, and curator Denis Shepherd later travelled to towns across south-eastern Australia to gather more stories.

 One couple from Narrandera, New South Wales explained that they purchased their first new car — a Renault — with money they made from selling rabbit skins.

 Another man said that he was able to earn about £100 a week from selling the skins of rabbit he had trapped in the rough country around Inverell during the late 1940s.
 This was a significant improvement on the £5 a week, plus keep, he could earn as a jackeroo.

 One man said that the freezing works where he was employed during the Second World War sold rabbit meat as ‘fresh chicken’ to American soldiers stationed in Australia.